 Strong emotions like fear, sadness, or other symptoms of depression are normal, as long as they are temporary and don’t interfere with daily activities.
 If these emotions last too long or cause other problems, it’s a different story.

 Physical or emotional tension are often signs of stress.
 They can be reactions to a situation that causes you to feel threatened or anxious.
 The following are all common symptoms of stress:

-- Nightmares and recurring thoughts about the event
+- nightmares and recurring thoughts about an event